surecart/surecart-wp-plugin/readme.txt

 - Fix: Product page slideshow not loading when double quotes appear in file name.
 - Fix: Issue where deleted checkout and dashboard pages could not be restored if the options table was cleared.
 - Fix: Ensure we collect shipping addressses for some Stripe payment element payment methods that require a shipping address.
+- Fix: Issue with tax id input defaulting to "other" if no tax ids are selected as defaults.

 = 2.24.0 - April 17th, 2024 =
 - New: Test processor for testing checkout flow without connecting a payment processor.